Lyndon-Li/velero/site/content/docs/main/troubleshooting.md

       ]
     ```

-    If [restic-integration][3] is enabled, then, confirm that the restic daemonset is also mounting the `cloud-credentials` secret.
+    If [restic-integration][3] is enabled, then, confirm that the velero-node-agent daemonset is also mounting the `cloud-credentials` secret.
     ```bash
-    $ kubectl -n velero get ds restic -ojson |jq .spec.template.spec.containers[0].volumeMounts [
+    $ kubectl -n velero get ds velero-node-agent -ojson |jq .spec.template.spec.containers[0].volumeMounts [
       {
         "mountPath": "/host_pods",